Blue1993/BAPA/README.md

 ```

 ### 2. Convert to mol2
-The protein structure of PDB format is converted to mol2 format using [UCSF Chimera](https://en.wikipedia.org/wiki/UCSF_Chimera).
+The protein structure of PDB format should be converted to mol2 format using [UCSF Chimera](https://en.wikipedia.org/wiki/UCSF_Chimera).
 If you already have the mol2 file of protein, you can skip this step, but we recommend using the file converted with UCSF Chimera.

 To convert a PDB file to mol2 file, use `convert_to_mol2.ipynb` notbook.